Eikonal model analysis of elastic proton-proton collisions at 52.8 GeV and 8 TeV: Simplified description of Coulomb and hadron interference by West and Yennie

-According to Bethe \cite{Bethe1958} the complete elastic scattering amplitude $\ampl{C+N}$ has been commonly decomposed into the sum of the Coulomb scattering amplitude $\ampl{C}$ and the hadronic amplitude $\ampl{N}$ bound mutually with the help of relative phase $\alpha\phi(s,t)$:
+According to Bethe \cite{Bethe1958} (1958) the complete elastic scattering amplitude $\ampl{C+N}$ of two charged hadrons (neglecting spins)\footnote{Taking into account also spins represent much more delicate problems from both theoretical as well as experimental point of view.
+A theoretical attempt how to take into account spins with the help of helicity amplitudes may be found in, e.g., \cite{Buttimore1978}.} has been commonly decomposed into the sum of the Coulomb scattering amplitude $\ampl{C}$ and the hadronic amplitude $\ampl{N}$ bound mutually with the help of relative phase $\alpha\phi(s,t)$

 $\alpha=1/137.036$ being the fine structure constant.
 The $t$-dependence of the relative phase factor $\alpha\phi(s,t)$ has been determined on various levels of sophistication.
-The dependence having been commonly accepted in the past was proposed by West and Yennie (WY) \cite{WY1968} within the framework of Feynman diagram technique (one-photon exchange) in the case of charged point-like particles and for $s \gg m^2$ ($m$ standing for nucleon mass) as
+The dependence having been commonly accepted in the past was proposed by West and Yennie (WY) \cite{WY1968} (1968) within the framework of Feynman diagram technique (one-photon exchange) in the case of charged point-like particles and for $s \gg m^2$ ($m$ standing for nucleon mass) as

-The upper (lower) sign corresponds to the scattering of particles with the same (opposite) charges.
+The upper (lower) sign corresponds to the scattering of particles with the same (opposite) electric charges.

 Formula \refp{eq:phaseWY} containing the integration over all admissible values of four-momentum transfer squared $t'$ seemed to be complicated when it was proposed.
 It has been simplified for practical use to perform the analytical integration.
 The $t$-dependencies of modulus and phase of the hadronic amplitude \ampl{N} defined as